cloudfoundry-attic/firehose-plugin/README.md

    -subscription-id       -s, specify subscription id for distributing firehose output between clients
 ```

 All logs, metrics and events for a given app.
+This differs from `cf logs APP_NAME`
+because it provides other information like container metrics that are related
+to the app.

 ```
 NAME: